 Fitbit Blaze v Apple Watch Series 2: Design

-The Blaze is Fitbit's best designed device by some distance – but up close it's still not that much of a looker.
-The rugged elastomer plastic band has not entirely disappeared though, but there's now a selection of different straps to give it a more smartwatch feel – if you fancy forking out.
+The Blaze is one of Fitbit's best designed devices – but up close it's still not that much of a looker.
+The rugged elastomer plastic band has not entirely disappeared, but there's now a selection of different straps to give it a more smartwatch feel – if you fancy forking out.

 Essential reading: Best Fitbit Blaze accessories

-There's now a host of different finishes you can pick from including a gun-metal version of the casing which, holds the Fitbit Blaze element a certainly ups the style stakes slightly.
-There's now matching metal straps and even leather bands to give it a sleeker appearance.
+There's now a host of different finishes you can pick from, including a gun-metal version of the casing which certainly ups the style stakes.
+And there are now matching metal straps and even leather bands to give it a sleeker appearance.

 Fitbit's clearly taking an Apple-like approach to design with the option of more luxurious bands, enabling you to customise for different looks.

-If you want variety there's only one winner here and that's Apple.
-You still get two pick from two sizes (38mm and 42mm) and there's a range of different models to choose from.
-You can take your pick of silver, gold, rose gold and space grey aluminium finishes and there's also stainless steel case options and the new white ceramic model.
-But that's not just it.
+If you want variety though there's only one winner here and that's Apple.
+You still get to pick from two sizes (38mm and 42mm) and there's a range of different models to choose from.
+You can take your pick of silver, gold, rose gold and space grey aluminium finishes, and there are also stainless steel case options and the new white ceramic model.
+But that's not all.
 Apple teamed up with Hermès for more a fashion-friendly model and it there's also the Apple Watch Nike+ edition too.

-Both watches have colour touchscreen displays, though they use different screen technologies.
-Apple employs OLED screen technology in two different sizes with a Sapphire crystal glass protection for the ceramic model and ION-X strengthened glass for the standard model.
+Both watches have colour touchscreen displays, though they use different technologies.
+Apple employs OLED screen technology in two different sizes, with a Sapphire crystal glass protection for the ceramic and stainless steel models and ION-X strengthened glass for the standard model.
 It's also brighter than the original Watch display.
 Fitbit opts for an 1.6-inch LCD screen with 240 x 180 resolution and Gorilla Glass 3 coating to give it an extra layer of durability.
 By any metric, Apple's tech is far superior.

 In terms of navigation, the Blaze follows in the footsteps of the Surge, using two physical buttons on the right and one on the left.
 There is of course the touchscreen display as well, where you'll do the majority of your navigation, swiping left and right between modes.
 While the one button on the left acts as a home/back button, the two on the right act as quick shortcuts to easily pause and finish workouts.

 Fitbit Blaze v Apple Watch Series 2: Activity tracking

 Fitness tracking is unsurprisingly the Blaze's big play here, and its list of features is a kind of refinement of the company's products to date.
-It'll track steps, sleep, calories, floors climbed, active time and there's an optical heart rate sensor to deliver resting HR and active time.
+It'll track steps, sleep, calories, floors climbed and active time, and there's an optical heart rate sensor to deliver resting HR and active time.

 Essential reading: The best fitness trackers to buy in 2017

-In terms of sensors, theres a 3-axis accelerometer, gyro sensor and an altimeter to track elevation.
-There's no on board GPS, so you'll have to rely on your phone's GPS to track runs and hikes via a feature called ConnectedGPS (a renamed version of the old MobileRun).
-You do get sleep tracking though and it's done automatically using the accelerometer to detect movement and the heart rate monitor to detect changes in your heart rate.
+In terms of sensors, theres a three-axis accelerometer, gyro sensor and an altimeter to track elevation.
+There's no on-board GPS, so you'll have to rely on your phone's GPS to track runs and hikes via a feature called ConnectedGPS (a renamed version of the old MobileRun).
+You do get sleep tracking though and it's done automatically using a combination of the accelerometer to detect movement and the heart rate monitor to detect changes in your heart rate.

 The Blaze can also track a whole host of exercises and uses the recently introduced SmartTrack feature to automatically recognise what activities you're doing.
 This means you'll always get credit for exercise, whether it's that morning walk to the office or a full gym workout.
 The Apple Watch, on the other hand, will rarely detect your activities and register them as exercise; it's extraordinarily rare and incredibly inconsistent.
-The Blaze also recently inherited the Fitbit Charge 2 adding Cardio Fitness Levels, which means it'll automatically detect and interpret your cardio fitness, allowing you to see it improve over time and compared to people the same age/gender.
+The Blaze also recently inherited the Fitbit Charge 2's Cardio Fitness Levels, which means it'll automatically detect and interpret your cardio fitness, allowing you to see it improve over time and compare it to people of the same age/gender.

-You get on-screen workouts as well powered by Fitstar taking you through sessions one exercise at a time.
-However, it doesn't count reps or feature any difficulty progression – so it's hardly a game-changing feature.
+You get on-screen workouts as well, powered by Fitstar and taking you through sessions one exercise at a time.
+However, it doesn't count reps or feature any difficulty progression, so it's hardly a game-changing feature.
 Look to Moov Now for the best offering of guided workouts.

-There's still an abundance of third party app support here as well, so you can feed data from the likes of Strava, Endomondo and Weight Watchers into the Fitbit companion app if you don't want to give up data from your existing health and fitness apps.
+There's an abundance of third-party data support here as well, so you can feed data from the likes of Strava, Endomondo and Weight Watchers into the Fitbit companion app if you don't want to give up data from your existing health and fitness apps.

-For the Apple Watch, activity tracking is certainly an area that needed addressing and while there's no revolutionary changes on the Series 2, things have got a little better.
-Notably the ability to share your activity with other Watch owners for the extra level of competitiveness to put in a few more steps or running miles.
+For the Apple Watch, activity tracking is certainly an area that needed addressing and while there are no revolutionary changes on the Series 2, things have got a little better.
+Most notable is the ability to share your activity with other Watch owners, for that extra level of competitiveness to put in a few more steps or running miles.

-Much like the Blaze, it has an accelerometer, gyro sensor and a heart rate monitor that uses flashing green LED lights to detect changes in blood volume.
+Much like the Blaze, the Watch 2 has an accelerometer, gyro sensor and a heart rate monitor that uses flashing green LED lights to detect changes in blood volume.
 It's a very similar to the way Fitbit's monitor works.
 Unlike the Blaze, you do get built-in GPS, so you can run or cycle without your phone.
 Now that it's waterproof as well, you can go swimming with it and it'll record a host of useful swim metrics.
 While the Apple Watch does have built-in GPS, it doesn't, or can't, track your elevation.
 So while the GPS-less Blaze can track how many flights of stairs you climb, the Apple Watch can't.
 And oh, if you're into weights, the Blaze has you covered while the Apple Watch doesn't.
 In watchOS, you'll have to enter weight lifting into the nebulous "other" workout option.

-Apple's Activity app is the focal point for activity tracking giving a snapshot of your day and giving you a nudge when you're lagging behind the trio of targets for calories, active minutes and standing time.
+Apple's Activity app is the focal point for activity tracking, providing a snapshot of your day and giving you a nudge when you're lagging behind the trio of targets for calories, active minutes and standing time.
 A step count is available on the wrist, but the rest are worked out automatically, and will be downgraded if you repeatedly fail to hit your target.
 At the moment, there's no sleep tracking but here's hoping it gets added in a software update soon.
 Meanwhile, the Blaze's recent software update has added Sleep Stages, allowing you to see how long you spend in light, deep and REM sleep via the companion app.

-The latest version of the Apple Watch software, watchOS 3 introduces the Breathe app.
-Apple's first stab at mindfulness, it prompts you to take timeout for some guided breathing activities.
+The latest version of the Apple Watch software, watchOS 3, introduces the Breathe app.
+Apple's first stab at mindfulness, this prompts you to take time out for some guided breathing activities.
 Superb, if you like that sort of thing.
 The Blaze, on the other hand, has Relax guided breathing.
 While Relax allows you to do either a two-minute or five-minute breathing session, the Apple Watch's one-minute session features more nuanced vibrations that can better guide you through breathing without having to look at the device.
 Plus, the Apple Watch has the edge on mindfulness with third-party support.

 There's a pretty comprehensive collection of fitness apps that are optimised for the Apple Watch, which means if you already use Strava, Nike, RunKeeper or the like, you'll be able to continue on the Apple Watch.
 However, while there are plenty of apps, none bring much new to the table.